ambaxter/spatial-rs/README.md

 - [ ] Move the tree iterator code into macros?
 - [ ] Macro so users can create their own Shapes enum?
 - [ ] Example application - SLD2 application - insert point at mouse click to visualize the tree
-- [ ] test and benchmark individual Index functions as opposed to simply the overall tree
+- [ ] test and benchmark individual Index functions in addition to the overall tree
+- [ ] macro benchmarks to reduce loc
 - [ ] ???

 0.4.0:
 - [ ] Inevitable bug fixes
 - [ ] No public library interface changes (pub fn and type names only) unless bug fixes demand it
 - [ ] Performance improvement: remove recursion - add another unsafe area :/
+- [ ] Performance improvement: Tune children size based off memory block size
 - [ ] Performance improvement: Use lifeguard with MbrNode
 - [ ] Auto-guess performance variables?
 - [ ] ???